ole1986/vscode-arma-dev/README.md

 ## Release Notes

-Implemented a DialogControl previewer when opening *.hpp files
+Implemented a DialogControl previewer when opening *.hpp files.
+Please note this is a very very first preview, supporting safezoned cords only

 ### 0.0.5